How is ransomware paid?

 How does ransomware payment work?

 Paying the ransom as a victim of ransomware means that your organization will exchange digital cy to keep your files unlocked.
-This may interest you : What happens if you pay ransomware?.
 Businesses that choose to pay the ransom do so because they need a decryption key, the code that will unlock your files.

 Can ransomware payments be tracked?